Internal States of Hadrons in Relativistic Reference Frames: Approximation of Lorentz Transformation Generators in the Second Quantization Representation

-which helps to represent the Hamiltonian as a sum of two commuting operators $\textendash$ center of mass Hamiltonian, which depends only on $\mathbf{R}$ and internal Hamiltonian which depends only on $\mathbf{r}$.
-We want to achieve a similar representation in case when the Hamiltonian is written through the creation and annihilation operators.
-For this purpose, it is convenient to rewrite one-particle part of Hamiltonian ${{\hat{H}}^{\left( 0 \right)}}$ in the two-particle operator form.
-As we examine the nonrelativistic approximation, all operators can be considered on the subspace of the Fock space with a fixed number and composition of particles.
-In our case, we consider the subspace of states which contain one quark and one antiquark.
-The basis states of this subspace can be written in the form:
+and present it as a sum of two commutative operators: the Hamiltonian of the center-of-mass, which depends only on $\mathbf{R}$; and the internal Hamiltonian, which depends only on $\mathbf{r}$.
+We want to obtain a similar form in the case where the Hamiltonian is written in terms of creation and annihilation operators.
+For this purpose, it is convenient to rewrite the one-particle part of the Hamiltonian $\hat{H}^{(0)}$ in the form of a twoparticle operator.
+Let us take into account that, in the non-relativistic approximation, all operators can be considered in a subspace of the Fock space, where the number of particles and their content are fixed.
+In our case, we consider the subspace of states that contains one quark and one antiquark.
+The basis states in this subspace can be written in the form